rdegges/rdegges-blog/articles/2010/asterisk-expression-truthiness.md

 Ever done any extensive [Asterisk][] dialplan coding?
-If so, chances are you've been frustrated with Asterisk expresisons at one point or another.
+If so, chances are you've been frustrated with Asterisk expressions at one point or another.

 If you're unfamiliar with Asterisk coding, you should read this [awesome book][] (affiliate link) on the subject.